-- Intensified hunting of foxes and neozoons forced by incentives over 15 years proved to be unsuccessful in terms of the predation pressure on clutches and juveniles; possibly successful considering female mortality but data insufficient. - Professional hunting is supposed to be more successful than recreational hunting under the present legal framework, but does not happen. - Fencing of six areas each 12-30 ha in size for breeding of wild (!) females proved to be successful and is the major source of offspring at present.
-Negative side-effects are density-dependent stress, mutual disturbances between females, and even attacks to chicks of other females, sometimes deadly. - Scaring of ravens from breeding-sites in core areas and enclosures showed some limited success but needs steady presence and requires steadily new approaches. - After the release of captive-reared bustards single goshawks are caught at the release sites and translocated to other regions. - Hand-reared juveniles are mainly threatened by white-tailed eagles post release.
-This is tackled in three ways: 1) optimal rearing and release methodology in order to release fit and healthy birds well prepared for their future environment, 2) staff presence in the release period till October, 3) diversionary feeding of eagles in the release period remote from the release site.
+- Intensified recreational hunting of foxes and neozoons forced by incentives over 20 years proved to be unsuccessful in terms of the predation pressure on clutches and juveniles; effect on female survival remains unclear. - Professional hunting is supposed to be more successful than recreational hunting under the present legal framework, but does not happen. - Fencing of seven areas between 12-30 ha in size for breeding of wild (!) females proved to be successful and is the major source of offspring at present.
+Negative side-effects: high breeding density is attractive for aerial predators, density-dependent stress, mutual disturbances between females, and even attacks to chicks of other females, sometimes deadly. - Scaring of ravens from breeding-sites in core areas and enclosures showed some limited success but needs steady presence and requires steadily new approaches. - Hand-reared juveniles are mainly threatened by white-tailed eagles post release.
+This is tackled in two ways: 1) optimal rearing and release methodology in order to release fit and healthy birds well prepared for their future environment, 2) staff presence in the release period till October.
+Diversionary feeding of eagles in the release period remote from the release site did not work properly and was stopped again.

-How effective were these measures?

-□ Effective (predation reduced by more than 50%)

-- X Partially effective (predation reduced by 10-49%, enclosures being most successful) - □ Less effective (predation reduced by less than 10%) - □ Not applicable1
+How effective were these measures? ☐ Effective (predation reduced by more than 50%) X Partially effective (predation reduced by 10-49%, enclosures being most successful) ☐ Less effective (predation reduced by less than 10%) □ Not applicable 1